Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 ### How to set up the ArcBox PBI Dashboards

-1. Installed on _ArcBox-Client_ VM is the "ArcBox PBI Dashboard".
+1. Installed on _ArcBox-Client_ VM is the "ArcBox Power BI Dashboard".
 There is a shortcut to this on the desktop of the _ArcBox-Client_ VM.

 ![Screenshot showing ArcBox desktop with ArcBox Power BI Dashboard](./pbi_arcbox_desktop.png)

-2. Open the "ArcBox PBI Dashboard" template.
+2. Open the "ArcBox Power BI Dashboard" template.
 Upon first opening Power BI, it will request a sign in.
 Enter a valid user or click cancel to ignore.

 ![Screenshot showing PBI requesting a sign in](./pbi_sign_in.png)